jishnasun/Motion-Effects-Work-Study/README.md

 Overview
 ========

 The code in this repository implements the following pipeline to estimate motion effects, represented by framewise displacement (FD), for a study with data in DICOM format.
-These are the steps in the pipeline
+These are the steps in the pipeline:

 | Step | Used Script / Code                                       | Purpose                                                                                                                        |
 |------|----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|